-Although ProtoSound[TM] has been designed and engineered for ease of use, some questions may arise during initial operation.
+Although ProtoSound® has been designed and engineered for ease of use, some questions may arise during initial operation.
 The following table should answer most questions.
-If you find that your problem can't be resolved with this manual, contact MTH ProtoSound Electronics (7020 Columbia Gateway Drive, Columbia, MD 21046, 410-381-2580) for additional assistance.
+If you find that your problem can't be resolved with this manual, contact MTH ProtoSound® Electronics (7020 Columbia Gateway Drive, Columbia, MD 21046, 410-381-2580) for additional assistance.

 WHISTLE PROBLEMS REMEDY The WHISTLE seems distorted at low voltages.
 Your battery may be undercharged or dead.
 Try recharging the battery as explained in the battery sections.
 When I press the whistle button, the bell comes on instead.
 You are trying to operate the whistle in neutral.
 The whistle will only operate in Forward or Reverse unless you program ProtoSounds through Feature 25.
-See the instructions in the section entitled "Using RESET t Program ProtoSounds".
+See the instructions in the section entitled "Using RESET to Program ProtoSounds".
+Also check the transformer wiring to the track.
 I can't get the whistle to blow when I press the whistle button.
 You may be pressing the whistle button too quickly.
-Most older AC transformers contain a twostep whistl button that releases a DC signal onto the track.
+Most older AC transformers contain a two-step whistle button that releases a DC signal onto the track.
 It is this DC signal that tells the whistle to blow.
 However, because the signal is weaker when the whistle button is depressed fully, the ProtoSound circuit may not recognize the signal.
 Try pressing the whistle button slower, taking approximately 1 second to fully depress the button.
 BELL PROBLEMS REMEDY When I press the whistle button to activate the bell, the whistle sounds.
 You are trying to ring the bell in Forward or Reverse.
-The bell only operates in Neutral unless you have programmed ProtoSounds to recognize a separate be button.
+The bell only operates in Neutral unless you have programmed ProtoSounds to recognize a separate bell button.
 When I press the whistle button to activate the bell, I arm the coupler.
-Reduce the voltage on the transformer before pressin the whistle button to activate the bell.
-The bell will onl come on at 8 volts or less.
+Reduce the voltage on the transformer before pressing the whistle button to activate the bell.
+The bell will only come on at 8 volts or less.
 When I press the whistle button to activate the bell, the bell only rings once.
 You are trying to ring the bell in RESET instead of neutral.
-Interrupt the power twice to enter Neutral, se the voltage at 8 volts or less and press the whistle button to activate the bell. l can't get the bell to ring when I press the whistle button.
-You may be pressing the whistle button too quickly.
-See the 3rd remedy in the whistle section above.
-ProtoSounds must be programmed in order for a separate bell button to function.
-Enter RESET functio
+Interrupt the power twice to enter Neutral, set the voltage at 8 volts or less and press the whistle button to activate the bell.
+I can't get the bell to ring when I press the whistle You may be pressing the whistle button too quickly.
+See the 3rd remedy in the whistle section above. button.
+See the 3rd remedy in the whiste section above.